alfonsof/terraform-aws-examples/code/09-module-example/README.md

 # Terraform Module example

-This folder contains a module example of a Terraform file (https://www.terraform.io/).
+This folder contains a module example of a [Terraform](https://www.terraform.io/) file.

 It shows how to develop (not duplicating code) web server clusters in different environments using a module.
 The environments are:

 * Staging (stage)
 * Production (prod)

 It uses in common for both environments:

 * Terraform Remote State example: [global/s3](global/s3)
 * Terraform Web Server Cluster module example: [modules/services/webserver-cluster](modules/services/webserver-cluster)

 It uses for staging environment:

 * Terraform MySQL on RDS example (staging environment): [stage/data-stores/mysql](stage/data-stores/mysql)
 * Terraform Web Server Cluster example (staging environment): [stage/services/webserver-cluster](stage/services/webserver-cluster)

 It uses for production environment:

 * Terraform MySQL on RDS example (production environment): [prod/data-stores/mysql](prod/data-stores/mysql)
 * Terraform Web Server Cluster example (production environment): [prod/services/webserver-cluster](prod/services/webserver-cluster)

 ## Requirements

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

 This code was written for Terraform 0.10.x.

 ## Using the code

-Configure your AWS access keys
+Configure your AWS access keys.

 Use Terraform Remote State example for creating the remote state bucket.
 See: [global/s3](global/s3)